 I use a PC with Windows 10.
 I know that this guide works with earlier versions of Windows.
 If you’re a Mac user, there is a Mac download of BUTT and I imagine the process is essentially the same.
 My apologies if it isn’t.

 The process of getting your musical output into Second Life is known as “streaming” or “livestreaming” and is handled by servers and software that are completely independent of Second Life.
 So, during a performance your avatar may crash, but the audience can still hear you.
-It might be important to know that if you’re given to uttering expletives when you crash.
+It might be important to know that if you’re given to uttering expletives when something goes wrong.

 The livestreaming process introduces a degree of lag.
 The audio output from your computer buffers for a few seconds on the server before it’s served into Second Life.
 This minimises (but doesn’t completely prevent) the risk of your output signal breaking up, looping or dropping out before it reaches the audience.
 The amount of lag is usually around twenty seconds or so, but varies according to your upload speed, bitrate and samplerate.
 After quite a lot of experimentation I selected a bitrate of 96K and a samplerate of 44,100Hz.
 There are lots of different opinions about the most appropriate settings for Second Life and most of it is plain guessing.
 I am guided by the stream providers and read their notecards carefully before setting up a new stream.